jbtrystram/chauffage-home-assistant/README.md

 - Input numbers:
   - room target temperature
   - Override duration
-  - power target for the heater (computed by the proportionnal thermostat)
+  - power target for the heater (computed by the proportional thermostat)
 - Input select for selecting the heating mode
 - Timer for the override duration